sravanthishoroff/NLQ/README.md

-# Gemini SQL Query Retrieval App 🚀
+# SQL Query Retrieval App 🚀
  - Welcome to the Gemini SQL Query Retrieval App!
 This Streamlit-powered application utilizes Google's Gemini AI to convert English questions into SQL queries and retrieve data from a MySQL database.

 ## How It Works